 It’s no secret to say that this time of year can be stress-inducing for many reasons.
-In addition to the upcoming holiday season, we have had to contend with living through a global pandemic for the majority of 2020.
+In addition to the upcoming holiday season, we have had to contend with the struggles of coming out of a global pandemic.
 Sadly, many of us have been affected economically by COVID-19 and that will undoubtedly put pressure on us for any festivities we have planned for the end of the year.

-Because of this, I wanted to share some of my top tips for making your holiday season just as special, whilst keeping your financial wellbeing in mind.
+Because of this, we wanted to share some of our top tips for making your holiday season just as special, whilst keeping your financial wellbeing in mind.

 1. Ban unnecessary gifts

 First and foremost, it is important to realise who you are buying for and why.
 Over ten years ago, Martin Lewis attributed one of the biggest costs of Christmas to be buying unnecessary gifts.
 He likens the incessant purchasing of gifts to a “retail festival” and argues that it can actually create an unfair obligation on others.
 So, if you’ve ever spent December cursing the amount of presents you “have” to wrap for people you don’t like or haven’t seen for years, then ask yourself if it is really worth it?

 Those who truly deserve to receive our time and effort when choosing gifts will appreciate something that has taken sometime to make.
 When I was at university and had very little income, I personally opted to make my friends and family’s gifts.
 Considering my usual clumsiness in the kitchen, my triple chocolate brownies were very well-received by my loved ones.
 Whether it’s baking, crafting or upcycling, there are plenty of ways you can easily create thoughtful gift for someone, for a fraction of the price.